tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 Duration:  45 minutes

 In this exercise we will setup monitoring for our WVD host pools.
-There are multiple reasons why monitoring serves a critical role; troubleshooting, performance, security, etc. There are also multiple components that make up the WVD service, which can add some variation on how customers implement monitoring (e.g. adding additional third-party solutions).
-By the end of this exercise you will have the following monitoring capabilities enabled:
+There are multiple reasons why monitoring serves a critical role; troubleshooting, performance, security, etc. There are also multiple components that make up the WVD service, which can add some variation on how customers implement monitoring (e.g., adding additional third-party solutions).
+By the end of this exercise, you will have the following monitoring capabilities enabled:

 -   Diagnostic logging for the WVD service